 Maverik & Cascade Lacrosse – Booth 110

-Maverik and Cascade are like peanut butter and jelly, and their LaxCon booth comes with a tall glass of milk to wash the excellence down.
-You’ll get the chance to see the absolute best helmets in lacrosse from Cascade while checking out cutting edge protective gear and lacrosse sticks from Maverik in one convenient place.
-There’s always a new innovation to see at this booth, and you can learn about the products from Cascade Maverik from the brightest minds in the industry.
+Maverik and Cascade are like peanut butter and jelly; their LaxCon booth has a tall glass of milk to wash the excellence down.
+You’ll get to see the absolute best helmets in lacrosse from Cascade while checking out cutting-edge protective gear and lacrosse sticks from Maverik in one convenient place.
+There’s always innovation at this booth; you can learn about Cascade and Maverik’s products from the industry’s brightest minds.

 The Mesh Dynasty /Pockets by Clem / Laxtractive / Philly Pockets / Dandy Dyes – Booth 740